The human knee is the largest joint of the body and is made up of four bones, cartilage, four main ligaments, and two main tendons.

 As with any joint, there are several injuries that can develop.
 The most common are:

-Each affect function of the knee in different ways and will be elaborated on in future articles, so stay tuned!
+Each affects the function of the knee in different ways and will be elaborated on in future articles, so stay tuned!